Traffic Tickets Details

 Keeping You Driving ...
 Legally!

 No matter the reason for the requested suspension or revocation, the attorneys with the Law Office of Todd E. Tkach will develop a winning strategy, vigorously defend you and fight for your driving privileges in the State of Texas.
 The first step is to timely request a hearing.
 Failing to do so will result in an automatic suspension or revocation of your driver's license.
 We always request a hearing by electronic submission, so that we can prove the timeliness of the request.
-After we timely request a hearing on your behalf, your case will be assigned to one of the Justice of the Peace Courts or Municipal Courts in the county of your residence.
+After we timely request a hearing on your behalf, your case will be assigned to one of the Justice of the Peace Courts in the county of your residence.
 Hearings are usually scheduled between 30 and 120 days from the request, and we will be notified in writing.
 During that time period, your driver's license is NOT suspended or revoked.
 Requesting a hearing “stays” the suspension or revocation until it is heard by the court.

 At the hearing, we will present any and all necessary evidence in order to win.
 The judge will determine, based on the preponderance of the evidence presented, whether the allegations are true (in which case the Judge issues an “Affirmative Finding”) or false (in which case the Judge issues a “Negative Finding”).
 If there’s a Negative Finding, your driver's license is not suspended.
 In the event of an Affirmative Finding, your driver's license may be suspended.
 But, even with an Affirmative Finding, we are usually able to successfully argue for NO suspension or revocation.
 At the end of the proceeding, the Judge will issue his or her findings and we will promptly notify you of the result.